alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 In my mind, the whole point of software startups, hockey-stick exponential curves and hypergrowth is precisely that we are building better tools -- for other people or for ourselves.
 Sometimes for both, as we will see below when we speak about dog-fooding.
-Uber is in a sense just a productivity tool that matches drivers with riders more efficiently;
+Uber is in a sense just a productivity utility that matches drivers with riders more efficiently;
 everything else is financial wizardry to collect the benefits.

 Once you are into this frame of mind you will see tools everywhere.
 For productivity, financial improvement, for better living or just for entertainment;
-any [list of unicorns](https://en.wikipedia.org/wiki/List_of_unicorn_startup_companies) is just a catalog of more efficient tools.
+any [list of unicorns](https://en.wikipedia.org/wiki/List_of_unicorn_startup_companies) is just a catalog of more efficient tooling.
-Google transformed a few categories when they offered better tools for search, email and targeted ads;
+Google transformed a few categories when they offered better instruments for search, email and targeted ads;
 Apple is the ultimate hardware toolmaker.
 And so on.

 # 🧰 Taking Care of Tooling

-Let us now focus on internal tooling: after all it's what makes us productive to build the next generation of tools.
+Let us now focus on internal software: after all it's what makes us productive to build the next generation of tools.
-If your tools are the same as or worse than what your competition is using, how do you expect to do better than them?
+If your toolset is the same as or worse than what your competition is using, how do you expect to do better than them?

 ## 🧑‍🔧 Nice Things